zenml-io/zenml/docs/book/why-zenml.md

 While there are other workflow orchestration tools, ZenML is built because we wanted the following:

-- We wanted a tool that is **flexible**: Simple python functions can be converted into a workflow step.
+- We wanted a tool that is **flexible**: Simple Python functions can be converted into a workflow step.
 - We wanted a tool that is **simple:** You can run it locally and with a few commands can get it running on the cloud with minimum changes.
 - We wanted to created a **machine learning specific** workflow tool: With ML, workflows need to focus not just on tasks, but also data like models, parameters, statistics and other ML-specific artifacts.
 This way we can solve machine learning specific problems and create a more understandable API.
 - We wanted a tool that can **integrate** with the exploding ML/MLOps landscape: It is so confusing right now because every team that is doing serious ML has their own way of doing things.
 This is completely fine, but we built ZenML to be a connector and gateway to many other amazing tools for specific problems in machine learning.